kubearmor/KubeArmor/KubeArmor/apiObserver/README.md

 2. **Pollers** — The `PacketsPoller` and `TlsPoller` drain their respective ring buffers and feed the network events into the dissector.

-3. **Dissector Pipeline** — The `dissector` package (ported from Kubeshark) reassembles TCP streams and parses application-layer protocols:
+3. **Dissector Pipeline** — The `dissector` package reassembles TCP streams and parses application-layer protocols:
    - **HTTP/1.x, HTTP/2, gRPC**: Parsed and passed to the Correlator.
    - **DNS**: Supports parsing DNS queries and responses over both UDP and TCP.